tetsufmbio/taxallnomy/README.md

 ### 1) lin table
 This table contains all taxonomic lineages of Taxallnomy  database.
-From this table, you can query for a taxonomic rank of an organism by  its  taxonomy ID (primary key).
-Each one of 29 taxonomic ranks are represented in a column of this table.
+From this table, you can query for the taxonomic lineage of an organism by  its  taxonomy ID (primary key).
+Each taxonomic ranks are represented in a column of this table.
 Keep in mind that the content of the taxonomic rank columns is not a taxon name,  but a taxon code used by Taxallnomy (See the section "Taxallnomy taxon code").
-The taxon names can be programmatically generated from the taxon code.
-Use the script "get_lineage.pl"  to retrieve lineages with taxon name.
+The taxon names can be programmatically generated from the taxon code or by querying on table lin_name.
+You can also use the script "get_lineage.pl" to retrieve lineages with taxon name from this table.

 * lin table content: